John Carpenter: Commercial successes: 1980s

-Being a graphic, sinister horror film, The Thing did not appeal to audiences during the summer of 1982.
-Since its release, cultural historians and critics have attempted to understand what led to The Things initial failure to connect with audiences.
-In a 1999 interview, Carpenter said audiences rejected The Thing for its nihilistic, depressing viewpoint at a time when the United States was in the midst of a recession.
+The Thing is a graphic, sinister horror film; in a 1999 interview, Carpenter said audiences rejected it for its nihilistic, depressing viewpoint at a time when the United States was in the midst of a recession.
 When it opened, it was competing against the critically and commercially successful E.T. the Extra-Terrestrial ($619 million), a family-friendly film released two weeks earlier that offered a more optimistic take on alien visitation.

 The impact on Carpenter was immediate – he lost the job of directing the 1984 science fiction horror film Firestarter because of The Thing's poor performance.
 His previous success had gained him a multiple-film contract at Universal, but the studio opted to buy him out of it instead.
 He continued making films afterward but lost confidence, and did not openly talk about The Thing's failure until a 1985 interview with Starlog, where he said, "I was called 'a pornographer of violence' ...
 I had no idea it would be received that way ...
 The Thing was just too strong for that time.
 I knew it was going to be strong, but I didn't think it would be too strong ...
 I didn't take the public's taste into consideration."

 While The Thing was not initially successful, it was able to find new audiences and appreciation on home video, and later on television.

 In the years following its release, critics and fans have reevaluated The Thing as a milestone of the horror genre.
 A prescient review by Peter Nicholls in 1992, called The Thing "a black, memorable film [that] may yet be seen as a classic".
 It has been called one of the best films directed by Carpenter.
-John Kenneth Muir called it "Carpenter's most accomplished and underrated directorial effort", and critic Matt Zoller Seitz said it "is one of the greatest and most elegantly constructed B-movies ever made".

-Trace Thurman described it as one of the best films ever, and in 2008, Empire magazine selected it as one of The 500 Greatest Movies of All Time, at number 289, calling it "a peerless masterpiece of relentless suspense, retina-wrecking visual excess and outright, nihilistic terror".
-It is now considered to be one of the greatest horror films ever made, and a classic of the genre.
+John Kenneth Muir called it "Carpenter's most accomplished and underrated directorial effort", and critic Matt Zoller Seitz said it "is one of the greatest and most elegantly constructed B-movies ever made".Trace Thurman described it as one of the best films ever, and in 2008, Empire magazine selected it as one of The 500 Greatest Movies of All Time, at number 289, calling it "a peerless masterpiece of relentless suspense, retina-wrecking visual excess and outright, nihilistic terror".
+It is now considered to be one of the greatest horror films ever made.